Nearest neighbor empirical processes: Introduction

 \section{Introduction}

 The nearest neighbor algorithm is one of the most intuitive yet powerful nonparametric regression methods used to predict an output based on some features or covariates.
-While the resulting estimate is known to match the optimal convergence rate for nonparametric regression \citep{gyorfi1981rate,jiang2019non}, it also takes advantage of the local intrinsic structure of the feature space \citep{kpotufe2011k}.
-In contrast to the Nadaraya-Watson alternative \citep{nadaraya1964estimating,watson1964smooth}, the nearest neighbor method is adaptive to the features probability density function, as a large bandwidth is automatically set in low density region, making the asymptotic variance independent of the probability density value \citep{mack1980asymptotic}.
-For similar reasons, the nearest neighbor estimates are free from the well-known boundary problems occurring when using Nadaraya-Watson estimates over a compact features space.
-Finally, the method is flexible because it can be enhanced by including some metric learning procedure \citep{weinberger2006distance}; be implemented in parallel on different computers allowing for its use in large scale learning problems \citep{devroye1980consistency,qiao2019rates}; be used to estimate the residual variance \citep{devroye2018nearest} or sparse gradients \citep{ausset2021nearest} in regression models.
+While the resulting estimator is known to match the optimal convergence rate for nonparametric regression \citep{gyorfi1981rate,jiang2019non}, it also takes advantage of the local intrinsic structure of the feature space \citep{kpotufe2011k}.
+In contrast to the Nadaraya-Watson alternative \citep{nadaraya1964estimating,watson1964smooth}, the nearest neighbor method is adaptive to the features probability density function, as a large bandwidth is automatically set in low density region, making the asymptotic variance independent of the probability density value \citep{mack1981local}.
+The method is flexible because it can easily be improved by some metric learning procedures \citep{weinberger2006distance}, be implemented in parallel on different computers, allowing for its use in large-scale learning problems \citep{devroye1980consistency,qiao2019rates}, be used to estimate residual variance \citep{devroye2018nearest} or sparse gradients \citep{ausset2021nearest} in regression models.